vyomyadav/frontend-challenge-1/README.md

 ## Submission Guidelines

-- **Provide a forked Stackblitz repository link** containing your project.
+- **Provide a forked repository link** containing your project.
+Make sure it is public or add @mihilmy as a collaborator.
 - Include a **`README.md`** file with clear instructions on how to set up and run your application locally.
 - Ensure all dependencies are listed, and any setup scripts or configuration files are included.
 - Your code should be **well-organized** and **easy to navigate**.